aflalahmad/terraform-hub-and-spoke/on_premise/_header.md

-# Onpremise resource group
+# On-Premises Resource Group 🏢

-This resource groups including virtual networks (VNets) with subnets and network security groups (NSGs) adn virtual network gateway,vpn connection and virtual network integration etc..
+This resource group includes virtual networks (VNets) with subnets, network security groups (NSGs), a virtual network gateway, VPN connection, and virtual network integration.
 The configuration is designed to be dynamic, allowing for scalable and customizable deployments.

-## Prerequisites
+## Prerequisites ⚙️

-Before running this Terraform configuration, ensure you have the following prerequisites:
+### Before running this Terraform configuration, ensure you have the following prerequisites:

-- Terraform installed on your local machine.
+- Terraform installed on your local machine. 🛠️
-- Azure CLI installed and authenticated.
+- Azure CLI installed and authenticated. 🔑
-- Proper access permissions to create resources in the Azure subscription.
+- Proper access permissions to create resources in the Azure subscription. ✅

-## Configuration details
+## Configuration Details 📝
-## Integration with On-Premises Network
+### Integration with On-Premises Network 🔗
-- Create the Resource Group
+1. Create the Resource Group 🗂️

- Set up a resource group for the on-premises integration to house all related resources.
+- Set up a resource group for the on-premises integration to house all related resources.

-- Create the Virtual Network
+2. Create the Virtual Network 🌐

- Define a virtual network for the on-premises environment, specifying the address space and other configurations.
+- Define a virtual network for the on-premises environment, specifying the address space and other configurations.

-- Create Subnets
+3. Create Subnets 🧩

-Segment the virtual network into smaller subnets, each with its own address prefix.
+- Segment the virtual network into smaller subnets, each with its own address prefix.

-- Create Public IP
+4. Create Public IP 🌍

-Allocate a public IP address for the on-premises VPN gateway.
+- Allocate a public IP address for the on-premises VPN gateway.

-- Create a Virtual Network Gateway
+5. Create a Virtual Network Gateway 🔗

-Establish a virtual network gateway for the on-premises environment to enable site-to-site VPN connections between on-premises and Azure.
+- Establish a virtual network gateway for the on-premises environment to enable site-to-site VPN connections between on-premises and Azure.

-- Create a Local Network Gateway
+6. Create a Local Network Gateway 🌐

-Set up a local network gateway in Azure to represent the on-premises VPN device.
+- Set up a local network gateway in Azure to represent the on-premises VPN device.
 Specify the public IP address of the on-premises VPN device and the address space used in the on-premises network.

-- Create a VPN Connection
+7. Create a VPN Connection 🔗

-Establish a VPN connection between the Azure virtual network gateway and the on-premises local network gateway.
+- Establish a VPN connection between the Azure virtual network gateway and the on-premises local network gateway.
 Configure the connection type (IPsec) and the shared key for authentication.

-- Create Network Interface Card (NIC)
+8. Create Network Interface Card (NIC) 💻

-Create a network interface card for each virtual machine in the on-premises network.
+- Create a network interface card for each virtual machine in the on-premises network.

-- Create Virtual Machines
+9. Create Virtual Machines 🖥️

-Deploy virtual machines in the on-premises network with appropriate configurations.
+- Deploy virtual machines in the on-premises network with appropriate configurations.

-- Set Up Route Table for Traffic Routing
+10. Set Up Route Table for Traffic Routing 🗺️

-Create a route table to manage traffic routing between the on-premises network and the hub.
+- Create a route table to manage traffic routing between the on-premises network and the hub.
 Define routes to direct traffic through the VPN gateway.

-- Associate Route Table with Subnets
+11. Associate Route Table with Subnets 🔗

-Associate the route table with the subnets to enforce the routing rules and ensure proper traffic flow between on-premises and Azure.
+- Associate the route table with the subnets to enforce the routing rules and ensure proper traffic flow between on-premises and Azure.

 # Diagram
 ![onprem](/home/aflalahmad/terraform-hub-and-spoke/Images/onprem.png)

-###### Apply the Terraform configurations :
+### Apply the Terraform configurations :
 Deploy the resources using Terraform,
+- Initialize Terraform 🔄:
 ```
 terraform init
 ```
+- Plan the Deployment 📝:

 ```
 terraform plan "--var-file=variables.tfvars"
 ```
+- Apply the Configuration ✅:
 ```
 terraform apply "--var-file=variables.tfvars"
 ```